Adam-Alive/camden-curling-club/README.md

 ## UX
 ### Initial Design and Wireframes

-For small screens I wanted to centre the content and I present here the primary wireframes for each page: [WIREFRAMES.md](WIREFRAMES.md).

-For larger screens the content, where appropriate, will display as three columns from left to right and I present here the relevant wireframes.
+Content will be centred for small screens; for larger screens, where appropriate, content will display as two or three columns from left to right.
+I present here the primary wireframes for all pages on small screens with relevant samples for larger screens: : [WIREFRAMES.md](WIREFRAMES.md).

 ### Colour Scheme